 Make Your Own Capsule Journal

 If you’d like to try one for yourself, the printable template for my 12 Little Things About Your Day capsule journal and step-by-step instructions for putting it together are below!
+You’ll also find an ever-growing collection of quick and colourful capsule journals in my shop.

 Blue and white patterned cover of my newest capsule journal titled 12 Little Things About Your Day